FZFR/Midtrans-FOSSBilling/README.md

 - **TLS Support**: Verify that your server supports TLS v1.2 for Midtrans notifications.
 - **Webhook Issues**: If payment status updates are not working, check your webhook configuration in both Midtrans and FOSSBilling.
 - **Payment Method Availability**: Some payment methods may not be available in certain regions or for certain transaction amounts.
 Refer to Midtrans documentation for details.
+- **Token Expiration Issues**: If you're experiencing issues related to Snap tokens, check the "Snap Token Expiration" setting in your Midtrans configuration.
+Adjust as needed based on your usage patterns.

 ## Contributing

-I welcome contributions to improve this integration.
+We welcome contributions to improve this integration.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: `git checkout -b feature-name`.